joshuapeek/logs-analysis/README.md

   - Correctly answering the given questions

-### Given Questions, Answer Formats
+**Answer Formats**
-Given questions are seen below, with corresponding answer formats beneath each. _Note: These answers are not correct, they simply show format._
+The expected answer format for each given question is seen below. _Note: These answers are not correct, they simply show format._
 1. What are the most popular three articles of all time?
    - "Princess Shellfish Marries Prince Handsome" — 1201 views
    - "Baltimore Ravens Defeat Rhode Island Shoggoths" — 915 views